 Erythematous illness covers up to 60% of total oral candidiasis if taken with related clinical forms such as angular stomatitis and denture-related stomatitis.
 The latter is associated with chronic erythematous candidiasis.

 Candida-associated lesions are the oral injuries caused by candida fungi in association with other pathogenic microorganisms.
-Two basic forms are known – angular cheilitis and denture related stomatitis.
+Two basic forms are known – angular cheilitis and denture-related stomatitis.

 Angular cheilitis is the infection-based inflammation at mouth angles.
-About 20% of disease is caused solely by candidal species, whereas 60% originate from association of C. albicans and S. aureus.
+About 20% of the disease is caused solely by candidal species, whereas 60% originate from the association of C. albicans and S. aureus.

 Denture related stomatitis is a low or moderate inflammatory complication that affects edentulous elderly adults wearing oral appliances (dentures).

-It is generally ascertained that more than 50-60% of denture-wearing individuals exhibit denture related stomatitis.
+It is generally ascertained that more than 50-60% of denture-wearing individuals exhibit denture-related stomatitis.

-It creates acidic, moist and relatively anaerobic surrounding that promotes further candidal growth.
+It creates acidic, moist, and relatively anaerobic surrounding that promotes further candidal growth.
 In addition, poor adjustment of oral prostheses causes micro-injuries of gingival mucosa.

-Candidae easily attach to the surface of damaged tissues and polymeric surface of dentures with their multiple pits and fissures.
+Candidae easily attaches to the surface of damaged tissues and the polymeric surface of dentures with their multiple pits and fissures.

-Specimens are taken from lesion sites by oral smears, swabs or rinsing.
+Specimens are taken from lesion sites by oral smears, swabs, or rinsing.

 Microbial smears are examined by Gram stain demonstrating gram-positive candidal cells with pseudohyphae.

-Fungal culture is made on Sabouraud medium.
+A fungal culture is made on the Sabouraud medium.

 Oral rinse examinations help to discriminate between “normal” candidal carriage and oral candidiasis.
-About 7,000-7,500 colony-forming units of candidae per 1 ml of oral rinse can be found in disease condition.
+About 7,000-7,500 colony-forming units of candidae per 1 ml of oral rinse can be found in a disease condition.

-▶Treatment of oral candidiasis presumes administration of topical anti-fungal drugs, such as miconazole, nystatin, levorin, or amphotericin B.
+Treatment of oral candidiasis presumes administration of topical anti-fungal drugs, such as miconazole, nystatin, levorin, or amphotericin B.

-Severely immunocompromised patients, e.g., with candidiasis in AIDS, need systemic anti-fungal therapy with oral or intravenous drugs (amphotericin B, azoles or others).
+Severely immunocompromised patients, e.g., with candidiasis in AIDS, need systemic anti-fungal therapy with oral or intravenous drugs (amphotericin B, azoles, or others).

-Proper oral hygiene strongly reduces candidal propagation in oral cavity.
+Proper oral hygiene strongly reduces candidal propagation in the oral cavity.
 It presumes adequate toothbrushing, smoking cessation, oral rinsing after inhalation steroid use, and regular denture disinfection with denture cleaner preparations (e.g., chlorhexidine or sodium hypochlorite).

 General Characteristics of Viral Infections, Affecting Oral Cavity

 Viral lesions are considered among the most common in current dental practice.

-For instance, in severe influenza course hyperemia and cyanosis of oral mucosa are typical.
+In severe influenza courses, hyperemia and cyanosis of the oral mucosa are typical.
 Infectious mononucleosis is followed by tonsillitis with multiple petechial rashes that covers oral mucosa.

 Manifestations in viral hemorrhagic fevers comprise severe hemorrhagic rash, cheilitis, angular stomatitis, catarrhal gingivitis.
-Herpes simplex virus, vesiculovirus and herpes zoster virus, Coxsackie A viruses, virus of vesicular stomatitis are able to cause infections with similar alterations in oral cavity.
-Primary lesion here is vesicle that is gradually changed into ulcerative erosion or aphtha
+Herpes simplex virus, vesiculovirus, and herpes zoster virus, Coxsackie A viruses, the virus of vesicular stomatitis can cause infections with similar alterations in the oral cavity.
+The primary lesion here is a vesicle that is gradually changed into ulcerative erosion or aphtha